William Bon Mardion

 William Bon Mardion (born 4 October 1983) is a French ski mountaineer.

+Career

 Bon Mardion was born and lives in Arêches where he is member of the Club Multisports Arêches-Beaufort.
 He started ski mountaineering in 1998.
 He competed first as a member of the "Espoirs" team at the Pierra Menta race in the same year and has been member of the national team since 2006.